 "Uh-huh?"
 She says.

 "Got the tree in your head?"
-I say in a sing-song voice.
+I say, smiling encouragingly.

 "Yes!" she fires back.